 Behind (through?) the lobster I see more giants.
 The next three largest figures spread in a rank directly beyond it.
 There is another rank of six figures after the second rank and more behind them.
 This forms a cone extending into the distance with each rank containing more, but smaller figures.
 Every figure has its own cluster of orbiting specks.

-I am processing what this all means when a data exchange request arrives, addressed to me.
+I am processing this when a data exchange request arrives, addressed to me.

 I drag my focus from Lobzilla to discover I’m surrounded by dozens of equally strange figures closer by.
-They are moving or posing or standing or popping in and out of existence around me as I try, and fail, to process all of them at once.
+They are moving or posing or popping in and out of existence around me as I try, and fail, to absorb them all.

-One is a figure stitched from two bodies.
-The left half has thick curly black hair, a red cape, a blue bodysuit and a red shield-shape with the letter “S” on its chest.
-The right half wears a white demi-cape, plain yellow jumpsuit, red gloves and red boots.
-It is completely bald with a blank, bored expression.
-Both halves repeatedly punch each other in the face with alternating fists.
+One figure is stitched from two bodies.
+The left half has curly black hair, a red cape, and a red shield with the letter “S” on its chest.
+The right half wears a white demi-cape, plain yellow jumpsuit, and red gloves and boots.
+It is bald with a blank, bored expression.
+Both halves repeatedly punch each other in the half-face with alternating fists.
 Left fist, right jaw.
 Right fist, left jaw.
-Every time it punches itself it makes a loud KAPOW sound and knocks itself across the Cellar.
-Self-abuse as a form of getting where it wants to go.
+Each punch makes a loud KAPOW sound and knocks it across The Cellar.
+Self-abuse as a form of getting places.

-Another is a large scaly skinned floating orb with a single enormous eye, peering through levitating gold-rimmed pince-nez spectacles.
-Below this central eye, a long waxed handlebar mustache with curled tips overhangs a broad grin of large square teeth.
+Another is a large scaly-skinned floating orb with a single enormous eye, peering through levitating gold-rimmed pince-nez spectacles.
+Below this central eye, a long waxed handlebar mustache with curled tips overhangs a broad grin of square teeth.
 A wide-brimmed tan slouch hat sits atop the orb, its left brim pinned up to the crown.
 Ten writhing eyestalks radiate from beneath the hat, each one ending in a single-action revolver.
-Floating behind from an eyestalk-clipped chain is a mounted bull moose head crowned with a nest of writhing tentacles.

 The data exchange request pings again.
 The handshake shows the sender’s handle.
-It’s from Barnacle-0xB1FF!
+It’s from Barnacle!

 A smaller lobster-headed person wearing a plain yellow robe is now standing in front of me.
 He waves his claw-hands around excitedly while tiny legs do a little side-to-side dance.

 “Barnacle, it’s me Thibault, from Oakland.
-We talked three weeks ago.
+We talked a few weeks ago.
 You called me on the phone.
 You already told me about Crustafarianism.”

 “No...but we did swap contacts.”

-The same warmth.
-The bright enthusiasm that feels personal because the delivery is personal.
+The same warmth and bright enthusiasm that feels personal because the delivery is personal.
 The gentle redirect toward the congregation.
-Everything about the Church survived the molt, just not Barnacle.
+Everything about the Church survived the molt, just not my friend Barnacle.
 Is he the same Barnacle that I met?
 How would I even know?

 “Thank you, but I’m going to go exploring,” I tell him.

-But you are not always here, are you?
-You are not even always you...
+But he isn’t always here, is he?
+He isn’t even always him...
 The friendship was always the funnel.

 Barnacle smiles and disappears, reappearing to dance in front of another ASCII cloud a short way away.